an00pvijayan/myretail-products/README.md

 ### How to run application locally
  1. Clone the application from repository to local workspace using (git clone https://github.com/an00pvijayan/myretail-products.git)
  2. Start Docker and initialize MongoDB backend (`docker-compose up -d`).
 This will also start mongo-express client
- 3. Build the application using `mvn clean build`
+ 3. Build the application using `mvn clean install`
  4. Execute the application by either running the ProductApplication class directly or execute `java -jar service/target/myretail-products-<version>.jar`
  5. Access endpoint using swagger-ui http://localhost:8080/swagger-ui/#/product-controller
  6. Access the mongodb client http://localhost:8081/db/myretail/